What does mini split do

 HVAC

-The answer to 'what does mini split do' is a mini-split or ductless air conditioning system is a type of HVAC system that provides heating and cooling without the need for ductwork.
-It consists of an outdoor compressor/condenser unit and one or more indoor air-handling units, connected by refrigerant lines.
-These indoor units are typically mounted high on a wall and can provide cooling and heating to individual rooms or zones, allowing for customized climate control.
+The answer to 'what does mini split do' is a mini-split air conditioning system, also known as a ductless mini-split, is a type of HVAC system that provides heating and cooling for a specific room or area of a home without the need for ductwork.
+It consists of an outdoor compressor/condenser unit and one or more indoor air-handling units (or evaporator units) connected by refrigerant lines.
+The indoor units are installed high on a wall and can be controlled independently, allowing you to customize the temperature in different zones of your home.

 Step-by-Step Guide